What is glandular fever?

 Glandular fever cannot be cured, but medication can help relieve the pain and fever symptoms.

-With rest and plenty of fluids, most people recover from glandular fever within 2 weeks.
+With rest and plenty of fluids, and over-the counter-painkillers for any discomfort, most people recover from glandular fever within 2 weeks.

 In severe cases, antibiotics or corticosteroids (steroids) may be recommended for complications of glandular fever.